14 Useful Tips for Awesome SEO Optimized Blog Posts

 There are several options for an action, but it depends on what your blog is about and what this particular post is designed to do.

-- Buy something – could be your point it to get the reader to make a purchase.
+It could be your point to get the reader to make a purchase.
 If that’s the case, make sure the information that is required for them to do so is readily available.

 These 14 tips can help blogs increase rankings and readers.
 Take the tips one at a time and see what works best for you.